s-kyungyong/Kronos/Genome_assembly/README.md

 | err (%) | 0.0707 | 0.191 | 0.506 |
 | dup | 0.654 | 2.67 | 0.836 |

-The statistics looks fairly similar.
+All the statistics look fairly similar.
 I believe that just like other reference wheat genomes, we can generate collapsed haplotypes (AB) for our Kronos genome.

-## Genome assembly and assessment
+## Genome Assembly

 Genome assembly is done with hifiasm.
 Because the residual heterozygosity is low, and we aim to generate collapsed haplotypes (AB), we will only use the HiFi reads at the assembly stage.